 We collaborate with and visit potential employers such as ministries, research institutes, banks and other organisations.

 Study abroad There are good opportunities to study abroad within the programme.
 This is primarily made possible by the fact that the programme contains no compulsory courses apart from the final Master's thesis.
-We also collaborate at the department level with a few European universities.
-However, students may also choose to study abroad through one of the university level collaborations organised by the international office.
+We also collaborate at the departmental level with a few European universities.
+However, students may also choose to study abroad through one of the university level collaborations organised by the International Office.

 The programme leads to a Master of Social Science (120 credits) with Economics as the main field of study.